Route

 const routeC = routeB.extend('/c');

-routeA.isOpened; // false
+routeA.isOpened; // true

-routeB.isOpened; // false;
+routeB.isOpened; // true

-routeC.isOpened; // true;
+routeC.isOpened; // true

 routeA.hasOpenedChildren; // true